 There are answers to some common questions about breathesimple below.
 If you need more help, we would love to hear from you.
 Please contact us.

-BreatheSimple uses the camera to monitor small changes in your heart rate while you are undertaking breathing exercises.
-The pulse trace contains a lot of information concerning your breathing behavior.
+breathesimple uses the camera to monitor small changes in your heart rate while you are doing your breathing exercises.
+The pulse trace contains a lot of information concerning your breathing behaviour.

 To get the best results from breathing exercises, you need to be consistent.
 Try to select a time of day when you have the time to sit quietly and focus on your breathing.
 Avoid training shortly after eating, or having alcoholic or caffeinated drinks.
 If you miss one or two days you will soon catch up but longer gaps will require some extra sessions.
 Breath training is a lot like weight training; regular exercises maintain the improvements that you have gained.

-It is not very important as long as you start your breath holding somewhere close to the peeps sounding.
+It is not very important as long as you start your breath holding somewhere close to the audio signals sounding.
 The app takes account of any variations that you might have.